sudeepb02/turtlecoind-ha/README.md

   dbThreads: 2, // Number of database background threads
   dbMaxOpenFiles: 100, // Number of allowed open files for the DB
   dbWriteBufferSize: 256, // Size of the DB write buffer in MB
-  dbReadCacheSize: 10 // Size of the DB read cache in MB })
+  dbReadCacheSize: 10, // Size of the DB read cache in MB
+  feeAddress: false, // allows to specify the fee address for the node
+  feeAmount: 0 // allows to specify the fee amount for the node })
 ```